 Johns Hopkins University, Baltimore, $463,000

 Project Title: Solar Energy Conversion with Ordered, Molecular, Light Harvesting Arrays

 Project Description: This project involves a novel approach to molecular solar cells and entails the use of linear chromophore rods that will be assembled into ordered, molecular, light harvesting arrays on electrode surfaces.
 The approach is new but borrows from lessons learned in dye-sensitized and "organic" solar cells and takes advantage of recent advances in synthetic chemistry that allow the rational construction of linear chromophore arrays.

 Project Title: Synthesis and Nanometer-Scale Characterization of GaInNAs for High Efficiency Solar Cells

 Project Description: This subcontract involves the development of new knowledge of GaInNAs and its properties for its use as a third junction in a 40 percent efficient multijunction solar cell.
 GaInNAs has several problems limiting its performance in solar cells, including low free carrier mobilities, significant alloy scattering, and significant free carrier compensation.
 A principal device performance limitation is the low quantum efficiency, which has been, attributed to short minority carrier diffusion lengths.
-Understanding the source of these limitations may lead to means to
+Understanding the source of these limitations may lead to means to mitigate them.

 United Solar Systems Corp., Troy, $500,000 (An additional $500,000 in funding provided by United Solar Systems Corp.)